SSCHAcode/python-sscha/UserGuide/install.rst

 Install with Intel FORTRAN compiler
 -----------------------------------

-Meson works automatically with the GNU FORTRAN compiler.
+Meson works automatically with several FORTRAN compilers, including Intel FORTRAN.
 However, due to some differences in linking lapack, to use the intel compiler you need to:

 Ensure MKL is installed in your Conda environment: